bethesdamd/wifi_http_post_from_ttgo_esp32/README.md

 # wifi_http_post_from_ttgo_esp32
-Shows how to POST to a web endpoint over WiFi using an ESP32 device, the TTGO.
+Shows how to POST to a web endpoint over WiFi using an ESP32 device, the TTGO T1.
 Specifically this is posting some json to a Make.com webhook endpoint, which is configure to create a new row in a Google Sheet.
 You can't easily post directly to Google Sheets, so Make.com makes it easier.

 *NOTE: This will not work on a "captive" WiFi network.
 Captive networks require entering information into a web page.*